Research Centre for Emerging and Reemerging Infectious Diseases: Akanlu Centre and research on other emerging and reemerging infectious diseases

-For instance, Dr. Mansur Shamsa was sent to Pakistan to complete a mission on behalf of WHO and Pasteur Institute of Iran; he played an important role in the control of the outbreak in Pakistan.

 Studies related to tularemia

 One of the other research fields of the Research Center for Emerging and Reemerging infectious diseases has been running researches on tularemia in Iran.
 Great research by Dr. Shamsa and his colleagues led to the first report of this disease among the domestic livestock and wildlife in Northwest and Eastern Iran.
 In this study, more than 4500 wild mammals, 200 sheep and cows were traced for the causative agent of tularemia in 47 locations in Iran.
 As a result, this study greatly contributed to the identification of wild mammals acting as reservoirs for many zoonotic diseases around the country.

 The studies about the epidemiology of tularemia continued in the years thereafter as well.
 The first report of a human case of tularemia was in 1980 in Marivan, southwestern Kurdistan province.

 New period of center’s activity

 A new period of research activities focused on the center began in 2010.
 The results of researches in this period were further reports of plague, tularemia and Q fever in Iran.
 After decades of lack of reporting about these diseases, the surveillance system of these diseases formed again.

-The domain of center's current activities is defined in three fields: research, education and services.

-The dedicated laboratories for rodentology studies, serology, molecular studies and culture, seminar halls and guest accommodation (for up to 40 persons) offer a suitable environment for research and education in this region.
-The center holds the national reference laboratory for plague, tularemia and Q fever, aims to be the WHO collaborating centre in near future and has conducted several studies on emerging and reemerging infectious diseases so far.